jonathanfrancisco/Lakbay-Ilocos-Norte/README.md

 # Lakbay-Ilocos-Norte
-"Lakbay Norte" is a tourist destinations and attraction website which covers the province of Ilocos Norte, Philippines
+"Lakbay Norte" is a conceptuial tourist destinations and attraction website which covers the province of Ilocos Norte, Philippines